junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Introduced in House
 - 2017-05-16 — Referred to the House Committee on Energy and Commerce.
 - 2017-05-16 — Referred to the Subcommittee on Health.
+- 2017-05-18 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2017-05-18 — Subcommittee Consideration and Mark-up Session Held.
+- 2017-06-07 — Committee Consideration and Mark-up Session Held.
+- 2017-06-07 — Ordered to be Reported (Amended) by the Yeas and Nays: 54 - 0.
+- 2017-07-11 — Placed on the Union Calendar, Calendar No. 138.
+- 2017-07-11 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-201.
+- 2017-07-11 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-201.